koad/documentation/src/setup/components.md

 I like to have things work together but also keep component pieces that operate as individual units.
 I use several individual fundamental parts to create a foundation where all my `micro-services` can be derived.

-these components become the standardized [koad:io](https://github.com/koad/io) stack.
+these components are the foundation of the standardized [koad:io](https://github.com/koad/io) stack.

 any one of these can be used by itself,  the magic is in the synergistic effect of combining them.